ebu/awesome-broadcasting/CONTRIBUTING.md

 * This is an open source compilation, please check that the license of the software is suitable.
 * Please search previous suggestions before making a new one, as yours may be a duplicate.
-* Please make an individual pull request for each suggestion.
+* Please make an individual pull request containing a single commit for each suggestion.
 * Use the following format: \[RESOURCE\]\(LINK\) - DESCRIPTION.
 * Keep descriptions short and simple.
 * End all descriptions with a full stop/period.